Some tips every online shopper should know when paying with plastic.

 Credit card companies have a range of security measures to protect your account from fraud when you shop online.
 We’ve outlined these in detail below.

-Many credit card companies provide 24-hour fraud-monitoring services, such as the ANZ Falcon fraud-monitoring service or NAB’s fraud prevention team.
+Many credit card companies provide 24-hour fraud-monitoring services.
 These services and teams monitor activity on your account and contact you if they see something suspicious.
 If a fraud-monitoring service can’t verify a transaction that’s been made on your account, it will be able to temporarily block your account and investigate further to ensure your credit card is protected against unauthorised transactions.

 You may have already been pre-enrolled in Verified by Visa, Mastercard SecureCode and American Express Safekey.
 These anti-fraud services make it virtually impossible for fraudsters to use your credit card.
 You need to enter a one-time SMS or email code each time you use your credit card to shop online.
 However, these services don’t cover all of your online purchases.
 An online merchant must have registered with the program for the service to work.
 But when they’re applicable, these services add an extra layer of security to the online payment process.